chaoss/website/archive/Community/News/20200530_gsoc-acceptance-venu.md

 I selected an idea, Creating Quality models using GrimoireLab and CHAOSS metrics ([chaoss/grimoirelab#287](https://github.com/chaoss/grimoirelab/issues/287)).

 I was already kinda familiar with the procedure of CHAOSS.
-The applicants are expected to work on the microtasks, parallely making some good initial contributions and working on the proposal.
+The applicants are expected to work on the microtasks, parallelly making some good initial contributions and working on the proposal.
 The mentors are always helpful to get you started with the contributions and helping & reviewing the microtasks.
 I started doing the microtasks by the first week of February, doing some contributions along the way.
 Link to the microtasks repository, [vchrombie/chaoss-microtasks](https://github.com/vchrombie/chaoss-microtasks).